jlewis92/DevToArticleRepo/markdown/firstPost.md

 ```

 I'll probably revise this, but for now this good.
 I'm going to start working on the file `firstPost.md`.
-In order to do this I setup my environment by just right clicking in the file `firstPost.md` and select `Markdown Preview Enhanced: open preview to the side`
+In order to do this I set up my environment by just right-clicking in the file `firstPost.md` and select `Markdown Preview Enhanced: open preview to the side`
 ![markdown preview](assets/markdownPreview.png)

 ## Dev.to setup